 The brachial plexus is a crucial bundle of nerves that connects the spinal cord to the arms and hands.
 When it is damaged during birth, results can vary.
-Mild brachial plexus injuries can heal on their own, but more severe instances require extensive surgeries or cause lifelong disabilities.
+Mild brachial plexus injuries can heal on their own, but more severe instances require extensive surgeries and can cause lifelong disabilities.

 If your child has been affected by a brachial plexus injury, our Spohrer Dodd trial attorneys can help.
 Start today with a phone call to (904) 637-7721.